sajidmansoori88/Selfgrowthfund/README.md

 ## 📦 Features

 - 👥 Member management with detailed shareholder profiles
-- 💸 Record and track deposits and loans
+- 💸 Record and track deposits, borrowings and group investments
 - 📈 Profit sharing calculations and distribution
 - 🔄 Real-time data sync with Room database and Kotlin Flow
 - 🎨 Modern UI built with Jetpack Compose